 May 27, 2019

-Adventuring On A Plant-Based Diet With Ben Stookesbury
+Adventuring On A Plant-Based Diet With Ben Stookesberry

-In the era of fad diets, we caught up with expedition whitewater kayaker, Ben Stookesbury, to hear his experience balancing diet and expeditions.
+In the era of fad diets, we caught up with expedition whitewater kayaker, Ben Stookesberry, to hear his experience balancing diet and expeditions.

 This is the era of fad diets.
 Paleo, Raw Foods, Alkaline, Macrobiotic, Ketogenic… they all come with the promise of being a faster, stronger, fitter, and all-around healthier athlete.
 Endurance athletes are using them to stay lean for long days of cardio.
 Crossfit athletes are using them to bulk up muscle mass before a big event.
 Mountain athletes are using them to maintain a perfect strength-to-weight ratio.